jellicoe/evernode_interactive/README.md

        option
               Specifies the action to perform.
 Valid options are: restart              Reboots the specified Evernode nodes.
               status_echo          Retrieves status information from the specified Evernode nodes. status_reboot        Retrieves status information and initiates a reboot if 'inactive'. server_reboot        Checks your VPS Server OS /run/motd.dynamic file for "restart" command advise and reboots. status               Retrieves full status information using Evernode's internal status command. list                 List active instances running on each node. release              Will do "config resources 0 0 0 3" if all leases are used and reputation is 0. offerlease           Normal Offerlease command.
               config               Pushes configuration to /usr/bin/evernode config
               push                  Uploads the status check script to each node.
-                             (Run this for status_echo and status_reboot commands to work) ssh_key        Uploads your public ssh key to each node to perform ssh commands in this script.
+                                   (Run this for status_echo and status_reboot commands to work) ssh_key              Uploads your public ssh key to each node to perform ssh commands in this script. install_fail2ban     Install and run fail to ban script and set up systemctl service

        pattern
               Specifies the target Evernode node(s) to perform the action on.
 Can be either 'all' to